New Barbadoes Neck: Copper mine and steam engine

 In 1710, Kingsland sold a tract for 300 English Pounds Sterling to Captain Arent Schuyler – a former trader and Indian agent and, a member of the influential Schuyler family.
 The new purchase included present-day Kearny, North Arlington and Lyndhurst.
 Following his death in 1730, his sons inherited the land.
 After Schuyler's purchase of his new homestead, it was discovered the ground contained copper, which led to the opening of the Schuyler Copper Mine.
 After it became flooded, the first steam engine in America was developed and used to pump out the deep mine shaft.
 The engine was secretly built by the engineer Josiah Hornblower.
 The engine and mines were destroyed by fire in 1768 and remained idle for some years.
 Schuyler Avenue, which runs along the eastern edge of the ridge honors the early settlement.

 Revolutionary era

 Lord Howe of England took possession of New York Harbor and the proximity of Schuyler Mansion drew many of his officers who traveled over a road known today as the Belleville Turnpike.
 It had originally been laid in 1759 with cedar logs from the nearby swamps.
 In September 1777, Henry Clinton, head of the British Expeditionary Forces in America, selected Schuyler Mansion for his headquarters during one of his more important raiding operations, including those along Second River.

-Eighteen-hundreds civic borders
+19th-century civic borders

-In the 1800s, the Neck came under the jurisdiction of different townships and in 1840 part of the newly created Hudson County.
+In the 19th century, the Neck came under the jurisdiction of different townships and in 1840 part of the newly created Hudson County.